ABOUT US

 Highland Lodge has long been a place where generations of guests return to experience the beauty and character of Vermont’s Northeast Kingdom.
 Overlooking Caspian Lake and Barr Hill, the Lodge began life as a farmhouse in the 1860s before becoming a cornerstone of Greensboro’s summer and winter community.
 The Smith family purchased the property in 1954 and over the next six decades expanded it into a beloved retreat, adding cabins, trails, and gathering spaces while cultivating a culture of warmth and tradition.
 Under their stewardship, the Lodge became a place where families swam at the private beach, skied the Nordic trails, and returned year after year to reconnect with friends, neighbors, and the surrounding landscape.

-At that point, management passed to Elsa Schultz and Chad Sims, who now serve as both partners and general managers.
-Elsa and Chad bring a fresh vision rooted in hospitality and hands-on care, working side by side with staff to maintain the property while expanding its offerings.
-They embody the same guest-first spirit that has always defined Highland Lodge, ensuring that longtime visitors feel at home while new guests discover the magic of this storied retreat.
-Their leadership has guided the Lodge through both challenges and growth, preserving its history while securing its future.
+Elsa and Chad bring a fresh yet deeply grounded approach rooted in hands-on care, working side by side with staff to maintain the property while thoughtfully expanding its offerings.
+In partnership with the ownership group, they carry forward the same guest-first spirit that has always defined Highland Lodge—ensuring longtime visitors feel at home while new guests discover the magic of this storied retreat.
+Their shared leadership balances preservation with progress, guiding the Lodge through both challenge and growth while securing its future for years to come.

 What sets the current ownership team apart is the depth of their involvement—not just financially but personally.
 In addition to shouldering the cost of major sustainable updates, such as installing a large-scale solar field to offset the Lodge’s energy use, the ownership team are each regularly on the ground, paintbrush in hand, pitching in on renovations and daily projects.
 This balance of investment and sweat equity underscores their commitment: Highland Lodge is not just a business venture, but a labor of love.
 Their collective efforts ensure that every update—from solar power to restored cabins—preserves the character and spirit that have drawn guests here for generations.